The website for blues singer and guitarist MARTIN McNEILL

 He also leads the band Bottleneck Blues, with a good following forged through a 13-year residency at Southend’s Railway Hotel.

 He still gigs in solo, duo, trio or full band mode as required.

 Martin was named instrumentalist of the year in the 2022 GSMC awards, organised by music promoter Graham Steel to recognise grassroots music acts.

 CDs: Cat Squirrel and Sweet Soul Slide

 Martin’s CD Cat Squirrel was shortlisted in the 2020 UK Blues Awards after receiving excellent reviews and strong airplay on blues radio shows.

-His latest CD is Sweet Soul Slide.
-It highlights the more mellow side of Martin’s repertoire, featuring classic tunes such as Dock of the Bay, Rainy Night in Georgia, Dark End of the Street, My Girl and Wind Cries Mary.
+His latest CD, Sweet Soul Slide, highlights the more mellow side of Martin’s repertoire, featuring classic tunes such as Dock of the Bay, Rainy Night in Georgia, Dark End of the Street, My Girl and Wind Cries Mary.

 The CDs can be ordered direct from Martin for £8 each including postage (£11 sterling for non-UK sales).